RicardoSdV/tdv/readme.md

-TDV = Trading Data Visualizer
+# Trading Data Visualizer, TDV

-This is a project to retrieve market data from yahoofinance store it and serve it to a web app
+Project to retrieve market data from yahoofinance, store and serve to client

-Was tested in python38

-To make the CLI usable & editable run in the project dir: pip install -e .
+## Project setup:

+Designed to work in Linux, tested on Ubuntu22, must install python3, tested on python3.10

+### Easy setup with Makefile:
+    make all
+For this to work you must have python3.10 on path, venv module installed and pip, since it will create a new venv, install all  dependencies, run setup.py, declare system
+variables, install psql, log into psql, create your user, create the database, log out of psql, run the migration scripts to create the tables in the database and make you a sandwich ;)

+### Harder setup:
+You can explore the Makefile and run only specific commands, or do all the above manually, or a combination.